binxio/cfn-ses-provider/README.md

 # cfn-ses-provider
 A collection of CloudFormation custom providers for managing Simple Email Services

-## How do I add a DKIM records to my Route53 domain?
+## How do I add DKIM records to my Route53 domain?
-It is quite easy: you specify a CloudFormation resource of type [Custom::DKIM](docs/KongAPI.md):
+It is quite easy: you specify a CloudFormation resource of type [Custom::DKIM](docs/DKIM.md):

 ```json
   "DKIM": {